x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 Estimated time to complete: 5 minutes.

 A room mailbox is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
 After an administrator creates room mailboxes, users can easily reserve rooms by including room mailboxes in meeting requests.
-For more details, check out [Recipients](http://technet.microsoft.com/library/40300ed4-85a5-463d-bb3a-cf787bd44e9d.aspx).
+For more details, check out [Recipients](https://technet.microsoft.com/library/40300ed4-85a5-463d-bb3a-cf787bd44e9d.aspx).

 For info about another type of resource mailbox, check out [Manage equipment mailboxes](manage-equipment-mailboxes.md).

 ## What do you want to do?

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Recipient Provisioning Permissions" section in the [Mailbox Permissions](http://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.
+To see what permissions you need, see the "Recipient Provisioning Permissions" section in the [Mailbox Permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.

 > [!IMPORTANT]
 > If you're running Exchange Server in a hybrid scenario, make sure you create the room mailboxes in the appropriate place.
 Create your room mailboxes for your on-premises organization on-premises, and room mailboxes for Exchange Online side should be created in the cloud.

 ### Create a room mailbox

-#### Use the Exchange Admin Center to create a room mailbox
+#### Use the Exchange admin center to create a room mailbox

-1. In the Exchange Admin Center, navigate to **Recipients** \> **Resources**.
+1. In the Exchange admin center, navigate to **Recipients** \> **Resources**.

 2. To create a room mailbox, click **New**![Add Icon](../media/ITPro_EAC_AddIcon.gif) \> **Room mailbox**.

 3. Use the options on the page to specify the settings for the new resource mailbox.

   - **\* Room name** Use this box to type a name for the room mailbox.
-This is the name that's listed in the resource mailbox list in the Exchange Admin Center and in your organization's address book.
+This is the name that's listed in the resource mailbox list in the Exchange admin center and in your organization's address book.
 This name is required and it can't exceed 64 characters.

     > [!TIP]
     > Although there are other fields that describe the details of the room, for example, Location and Capacity, consider summarizing the most important details in the room name using a consistent naming convention.
 Why?
 So users can easily see the details when they select the room from the address book in the meeting request.